w3c/webappsec/specs/subresourceintegrity/spec.markdown

 <section>
 ### Insecure channels remain insecure

-[Integrity metadata][] delivered over an insecure channel provides no security benefit.
-Attackers can alter the digest in-flight (or remove it entirely (or do absolutely anything else to the document)), just as they could alter the resource the hash is meant to validate.
+[Integrity metadata][] delivered over an insecure channel only protects an origin against a compromise of the server where an external resources is hosted.
+Network attackers can alter the digest in-flight (or remove it entirely (or do absolutely anything else to the document)), just as they could alter the resource the hash is meant to validate.
 Authors who desire any sort of security whatsoever SHOULD deliver resources containing digests over secure channels.
 </section><!-- /Security::Insecure channels -->

 <section>